Business Days Office is Closed

 - Substantive Policy Statement regarding the inapplicability of A.A.C.
 R2-19-107 in computing statutory time limits of A.R.S. §41-1092 et seq.

-Here you can research the rules promulgated by the regulating agency that may impact your case.
+Link to Arizona Administrative Code Here you can research the rules promulgated by the regulating agency that may impact your case.

-Link to Arizona Revised Statutes (A.R.S.) by title.
 Notices of Hearing provided by agencies will refer to these statutes.
 The number appearing immediately after the "A.R.S." refers to the title.